 [OU:<value>] is the Organizational Unit or Department Name.
 For example, Support, IT, Engineer, Finance.
 This is an optional field.

 [O:<value>] is the Organization or Business name.
-Usually the legal incorporated name of a company.
+Usually the legally incorporated name of a company.
 This is an optional field.

 [ST:<value>] is the Province, Region, County or State.
 For example, Buckinghamshire California.
 This is an optional field.